huseyin-yildiz/Ground-Control-Station/README.md

 The "data.json" file can be edited for any immediate changes.

 <br>
-Just upload your server and edit the "data.js" file : )
+Just upload your server and edit the "data.js" file.
 <br>
 <img src="alya-gcs.png"></img>